jandecaluwe/urubu/doc/manual/hooks.md

 Introduction
 =============

-Urubu support Python hooks to make templating easier.
+Urubu supports Python hooks to make templating easier.
 Upon a build, it tries to import a `_python` module or package, and looks for hook variables with predefined names.
 The following hooks are defined:

 Variable              | Description